 The Bachelor of Science in Nursing program has three designated seats for aboriginal students.
 Once the designated seats have been assigned, remaining priority admission applicants will be considered as part of the selective admission process.
 For more information please refer to http://www.nic.bc.ca/services/aboriginalservices/programs.aspx, or contact an Aboriginal Advisor at your local campus.

 Upgrade with us to meet prerequisites

 Upgrade your English, math and science courses for entry into the program of your choice.
 Succeed with the help of NIC’s supportive instructors.
 Courses are flexible and start several times a year so you can learn at your own pace.
 We offer daytime and evening options.
 Learn more

 Once accepted to the program, but before classes begin, you are required to:

 attend a mandatory group orientation session held in June.
 The admissions department will send you an invitation with details regarding the date and time of the orientation.

-hold a current CPR Health Care Provider certificate, or equivalent, and have completed a Workplace Hazardous Material Information System (WHMIS) course.
+hold a current Basic Life Support (BLS) certificate (FAC-019), or equivalent, and have completed a Workplace Hazardous Material Information System (WHMIS) course (WSF-019).
 A photocopy of these certificates must be presented to the nursing program support assistant on the first day of classes.
-It is your responsibility to re-certify CPR Health Care Provider before beginning Year 3 of the nursing program.
+It is your responsibility to re-certify Basic Life Support (BLS) before beginning Year 3 of the nursing program.

 submit a completed immunization form.
 This immunization form will be sent to you by admissions once you are offered a seat in the program.
 This form should be validated by the public health nurse at your local health unit.
 This form must be presented to the BSN program support assistant on the first day of classes.
 Note: If the public health nurse recommends a rubella serologic test, a photocopy of the results of this test will also have to be submitted.